-Case Study: Accessible Testing Center Design & Implementation for a PNW University
+Case Study: Accessible Testing Center Design & Implementation — Southern Oregon University

 Executive Overview

-Led a major initiative for a Pacific Northwest University to achieve legal compliance under the Americans with Disabilities Act (ADA) by redesigning the accommodated student testing environment.
-The project moved beyond simple compliance to create a state-of-the-art, high-efficiency facility and operational model.
-The solution involved a combination of human factors design (calming aesthetics), process innovation (digital sign-in/out, video camera), and physical construction, ultimately expanding equity and resource sustainability to serve the entire student body, not just those with documented disabilities.
+While serving as Accommodations Coordinator at Southern Oregon University, I led a major initiative to achieve legal compliance under the Americans with Disabilities Act by redesigning the accommodated student testing environment.
+The project moved beyond simple compliance to create a high-efficiency facility and operational model.
+The solution combined human factors design (calming aesthetics), process innovation (digital sign-in/out, video monitoring), and physical construction.
+This ultimately led to expanded equity and resource sustainability by providing space and means to serve the entire student body, not just those with documented disabilities.

 Challenge